-- 2.1.1.1 As stated in section 1, an evidence based approach has been adopted to help inform the assessment of changes to marine processes arising from Hornsea Three.
-This section provides an explanation of the approach and documents full justification for its application to Hornsea Three. - 2.1.1.2 The evidence based approach to EIA utilises existing data and information from sufficiently similar or analogous studies to inform baseline understanding and/or impact assessments for a new proposed development.
-In this way, the evidence based approach does not necessarily require new data to be collected, or new modelling studies to be undertaken, in order to characterise the potential impact with sufficient confidence for the purposes of EIA. - 2.1.1.3 An evidence based approach to marine processes can be applied where it can be demonstrated that adequate suitable information (evidence) already exists to inform the baseline characterisation and/or assessment phase of the EIA process for a given potential impact type and/or receptor: - An evidence based approach to baseline characterisation relies upon the previous collection or development of a sufficient quantity and quality of baseline data; and - An evidence based approach to impact assessment relies upon it being demonstrated that the aspect of the proposed development being assessed (or other developments in a cumulative sense) remains of a sufficiently similar character (e.g. operation type, foundation type and number, etc.) to an existing consented development or other close analogies, located in a similar environmental context. - 2.1.1.4 An evidence based approach to EIA for marine processes issues has been successfully adopted for a number of other offshore wind farm developments where, as for Hornsea Three, development was proposed adjacent to an existing consented or operational site: - Seagreen Phase 1 (Round 3; consented in 2014); - Burbo (Round 2 extension; consented in 2014); - Walney (Round 2 extension; consented in 2014); and - Gunfleet Sands 2 and Demonstration sites (consented in 2008).
+- 2.1.1.1 As stated in section 1, an evidence based approach has been adopted to help inform many of the assessments of changes to marine processes arising from Hornsea Three.
+This section provides an explanation of the approach and documents full justification for its application to Hornsea Three. - The evidence based approach to EIA utilises existing data and information from sufficiently similar or 2.1.1.2 analogous studies to inform baseline understanding and/or impact assessments for a new proposed development.
+In this way, the evidence based approach does not necessarily require new data to be collected, or new modelling studies to be undertaken, in order to characterise the potential impact with sufficient confidence for the purposes of EIA. - An evidence based approach to marine processes can be applied where it can be demonstrated that 2.1.1.3 adequate suitable information (evidence) already exists to inform the baseline characterisation and/or assessment phase of the EIA process for a given potential impact type and/or receptor: - An evidence based approach to baseline characterisation relies upon the previous collection or • development of a sufficient quantity and quality of baseline data; and - An evidence based approach to impact assessment relies upon it being demonstrated that the aspect • of the proposed development being assessed (or other developments in a cumulative sense) remains of a sufficiently similar character (e.g. operation type, foundation type and number, etc.) to an existing consented development or other close analogies, located in a similar environmental context. - 2.1.1.4 An evidence based approach to EIA for marine processes issues has been successfully adopted for a number of other offshore wind farm developments where, as for Hornsea Three, development was proposed adjacent to an existing consented or operational site: - Seagreen Phase 1 (Round 3; consented in 2014); - Burbo (Round 2 extension; consented in 2014); - Walney (Round 2 extension; consented in 2014); and • - Gunfleet Sands 2 and Demonstration sites (consented in 2008). - 2.1.1.5 In addition to the above, the East Anglia THREE (Round 3) offshore wind farm EIA has been undertaken using an evidence based approach (East Anglia Offshore Wind, 2015) and was consented in August 2017.
+Key site details and project design information considered in the application are summarised below:

-- 2.1.1.5 In addition to the above, the East Anglia THREE (Round 3) offshore wind farm EIA has been undertaken using an evidence based approach (East Anglia Offshore Wind, 2015).
-At the time of writing, the project is currently being considered by the Secretary of State for Business, Energy and Industrial Strategy, with a decision anticipated in 2017.
-Key site details and project design information are summarised below: - The East Anglia THREE site is located in the southern North Sea, approximately 69 km offshore from Lowestoft on the Suffolk coast: - Water depths across the East Anglia THREE site typically range from -35 m Lowest Astronomical Tide (LAT) to -45 mLAT, but the extreme depths range from a minimum of -25 mLAT to a maximum of -49 mLAT; - The seabed across the East Anglia THREE site is characterised predominantly by sand, with some muddy sand; - In places, surficial sediments are a thin veneer and the underlying muddy Brown Bank Formation is close to seabed; - East Anglia THREE project would have a total capacity of 1,200 MW, with between 100 (12 MW) and 172 (7 MW) wind turbines; - The minimum spacing between adjacent wind turbines would be 675 m within each row and a minimum spacing of 900 m between rows; and - Gravity base foundations (gravity base foundations) (which typically cause the greatest blockage of waves and flows) with a basal diameter of up to 60 m may be used. - 2.1.1.6 There are a number of close similarities between the Hornsea Three and East Anglia THREE projects, both in terms of their similarity with other consented projects within their respective Round 3 development zones as well as with each other.
-Key similarities include: - Environmental setting (such as seabed sediments, water depths, wave climate); - Project design (such as maximum foundation dimensions); and - Availability of an extensive evidence base from an adjacent analogous development. - 2.1.1.7 The overall size of the East Anglia THREE development is smaller than Hornsea Three (both in terms of seabed footprint and turbine number).
-However, the Hornsea Three array area is located considerably further offshore (120 km at its closest point) in comparison to East Anglia THREE (69 km at its closest point). - 2.1.1.8 A more detailed project independent discussion regarding the justification for, and the application of evidence based approaches to EIA of offshore wind farms may be found in ABPmer and HR Wallingford (2009).
+- The East Anglia THREE site is located in the southern North Sea, approximately 69 km offshore from Lowestoft on the Suffolk coast: - of -49 mLAT; - muddy sand; - close to seabed: - and 172 (7 MW) wind turbines; - minimum spacing of 900 m between rows; and - waves and flows) with a basal diameter of up to 60 m may be used. - There are a number of close similarities between the Hornsea Three and East Anglia THREE projects, 2.1.1.6 both in terms of their similarity with other consented projects within their respective Round 3 development zones as well as with each other.
+Key similarities include: - Environmental setting (such as seabed sediments, water depths, wave climate); - Project design (such as maximum foundation dimensions); and - Availability of an extensive evidence base from an adjacent analogous development. - 2.1.1.7 A more detailed project independent discussion regarding the justification for, and the application of evidence based approaches to EIA of offshore wind farms may be found in ABPmer and HR Wallingford (2009).
 The methods and approaches contained in this report are informed by, and consistent with, the recommendations of ABPmer and HR Wallingford (2009).